Zaloora: Facilities

 Zaloora market consists of almost 120 shops selling daily consumables including groceries, vegetables and fruits, medicine, timber, and iron.

 History

 Zaloora's long history allegedly began when the lake that covered Kashmir drained, and settlers moved in.
 Archeological findings near the hem of the mountains that ring the village seem to confirm that Zaloora was home to fisherman.

 During the peak of the Buddhist era in Kashmir, Zaloora is said to have been home to a Bodvihar, sanctifying it as a place of religion and learning.
 During Badshah's reign, holy man Haji Lolo Reshi Baba Sahib, along with disciples, settled in Zaloora.
 It is said that He went on Haj (pilgrimage) 12 times.

-Late Haji sheikh Muhammad Sulaiman(r.a) was an honour of Zaloora.
-He was a very respectful person.
-He is the only founder of jamiat e talaba.

-Another great personality of zaloora was Haji Ghulam Qadir Shah,who died at the age of 108.He visited different places of Kashmir to spread Islam.He was also rukn e jammat of "jammat I islami" Jammu and Kashmir.

 During the reign of Budshah (king of Kashmir during the 14th century), Zaloora got its importance.
 He turned the direction of the river Pohru through Zaloora in order to serve water scarcity in Zaingair.

-In recent times, around 1947, the Gujjar/Bakarwal community had purchased land in Zaloora's present-day Gujjar Pati region.
-The local residents protested and took the matter to court.
-They lost the case because the land had been legally and rightfully acquired by the Gujjar community.

-Frustrated by the court's decision, the local residents decided to take matters into their own hands.
-They gathered approximately 300 to 400 men with the intention of forcefully taking the land.
-As they approached the almond fields of Gujjar Pati, they encountered a wall that had been set up by the Gujjar community.
-The local residents couldn't see over the wall.